K-Crowdfunding: Taking K-Beauty Global

 There are currently 128 global projects underway Wadiz.
 The cumulative number of notification sign-ups for the global service has reached 170,000.

-Signing up for notifications to gauge interest before the launch of this crowdfunding project serves as an indicator of participants' level of interest.
+Signing up for notifications to gauge interest before the launch of this crowdfunding project serves as an indicator of participants' interest.
 Just one week after the global service launched, the number of registered users exceeded 5,000.

 (omitted)

-Analysis shows that interest in Wadiz global services spans a wide range of countries.
+Analysis shows that interest in Wadiz global service spans a wide range of countries.
 A total of 48 countries, including Argentina, Canada, Finland, Saudi Arabia, Thailand, Greece, and the Netherlands, have signed up for project notifications.

 Shin Hye-sung, CEO Wadiz, stated, “Customers around the world can now easily discover Korea’s innovative ideas,” adding, “We hope that throughWadiz Global, domestic makers will connect with a wider world, and we will continue to provide practical support to help K-brands become competitive in the global market.”